craigwalton-dsit/inspect-soocon25/README.md

 you don't get every step completed - I added more than I thought we could cover in 45 minutes.
 You're also welcome to complete this in your own time - the repo will stay public.

-I suggest using [VS Code](https://code.visualstudio.com/), but any text editor and terminal will do.

 ## 1. Clone this repo